Current Affairs-Topics

 ARISE Cities Forum 2025

-The ARISE Cities Forum 2025 marked a historic milestone in urban climate action, emphasizing the role of cities as frontline actors in tackling climate change.
-Held on October 9, 2025, in New Delhi, the forum brought together over 200 delegates from 60 cities across 25 countries, including local, subnational, and national governments, private sector actors, and international organizations.
+The ARISE Cities Forum 2025 marked a historic milestone in urban climate action, emphasising the role of cities as frontline actors in tackling climate change.
+Held on October 9, 2025, in New Delhi, the forum brought together over 200 delegates from 60 cities across 25 countries, including local, subnational, and national governments, private sector actors, and international organisations.

 This forum is particularly significant for SSC aspirants, as it highlights the Delhi Declaration 2025, which amplifies the urban voice of the Global South and pushes for stronger city-level participation in global climate governance.